TickTeam/guide-tt/ticktick_web_app/how_to_set_the_start_of_week.md

 ###How to set the first day of the week?

-1.Click the avatar in the upper-right hand corner of the screen to select "Settings".
+1.Click the avatar in the upper-right hand corner of the screen to select “Settings”.

-2.In the "Start Week On" section, select Sunday, Monday, or Saturday as the first day of the week.
+2.In the “Start Week On” section, select Sunday, Monday, or Saturday as the first day of the week.

 <br />